-"Bearing down to lift a weight while holding your breath, which people often do during strength training, increases pressure on the stomach contents and can force acid up into the esophagus," Dr. Otis says.
+"Bearing down to lift a weight while holding your breath, which people often do during strength training, increases pressure on the stomach contents and can force acid up into the esophagus," says Dr. Otis.
 That leads to heartburn and indigestion.
 In fact, people who lift weights experience more reflux than those who engage in other sports, even cycling, according to research published in the journal Medicine & Science in Sports & Exercise.
-(Related: Answers to the Most Common Weight Lifting Questions From Beginners)
+(Related: These Fitness Stories Will Inspire You to Start Lifting Heavy Weights)

 - Focus on form.
 Practice exhaling as you contract your muscles to lift the weight and inhaling as you release for each rep.